 Your Personal Injury Rights

-If you've suffered a personal injury because of the negligence of another person or a company, you have the right to compensation.
+If you've suffered a personal injury because of someone else's negligence, you have the right to pursue compensation.
 The process of collecting that compensation, however, relies on a series of other rights.

 Your Personal Injury Attorney

 First and foremost, you have the right to hire the personal injury lawyer of your choosing.
 This includes the right to NOT deal directly with the other party's insurance company.

 Many of your other rights are best protected by exercising this right wisely, considering your personal injury attorney will be the primary champion of your rights.
 In choosing a personal injury attorney, you should seek someone who will:

 - Keep you fully informed of the progress of your personal injury case;

 - Handle your case professionally;

 - Keep in contact with you and return calls promptly;

 - Be honest;

 - Be committed to your case and your interests.